woocommerce/woocommerce/plugins/woocommerce-blocks/docs/releases/readme.md

 #### Build zip & smoke test

 -   Ensure you are on the tip of the release branch, e.g. `git pull origin release/2.5`
--   Update dependencies – `npm ci`.
+-   Update dependencies – `$ npm ci`.
--   Run a production build - `npm run build`.
+-   Run a production build - `$ npm run build`.
--   Run package script to get a zip to test `npm run package-plugin`.
+-   Run package script to get a zip to test `$ npm run package-plugin`.
 -   Smoke test built release zip:
     -   At least one other person should test the built zip - ask a teammate to help out.
     -   Test in a clean environment, e.g. Jurassic.Ninja site.